Alerion-SuperMileage-UL/ALER-ION-open-source-fuel-cell/README.md

 **Note:**

 * The membrane is shipped with a plastic cover film on one side.
-This film is useful to hold the membrane flat during the cutting and hot pressing steps, but should be remove before the stack assembly.
+This film is useful to hold the membrane flat during the cutting and hot pressing steps, but should be removed before the stack assembly.
-* Being only 9um thick, this membrane was selected aiming for high performances.
-However, even though it could handle the working pressure (~6 psi) when tested on in a single cell stack, it was shown to be a weak point when scaling up to multiple cells.
-It seams to be easily punctured or teared, either in the manual assembly process or by the hydrogen pressure.
+* Being only 9 µm thick, this membrane was selected aiming for high performance.
+However, even though it could handle the working pressure (~6 psi) when tested in a single cell stack, it was shown to be a weak point when scaling up to multiple cells.
+It seems to be easily punctured or torn, either in the manual assembly process or by the hydrogen pressure.
 * " [...] *This membrane has a cover film on one face in order to protect the membrane during shipping.
 Platinum impregnation is done on the face that is away from the cover film.
 For best utilization of the Pt impregnation from the membrane manufacturer, it is recommended that the Pt side is placed toward the anode of the electrolyzer cell (cathode of the fuel cell) electrochemical cell.
 This Pt impregnation is actually a Pt nanopowder that is incorporated into the entire surface of the membrane on the side opposite the single backing.
 This platinum layer is not sufficient to sustain the electrochemical reactions of the cells, it is only intended to react the minute crossover gases that occur naturally in all membranes.* [...]"

-**Recommandation:** For future developpement, it might be wiser to start using a thickness closer to the industry standard of 50 um to obtain a reliable stack, and then go down in thickness to optimise the performances.
+**Recommendation:** For future development, it might be wiser to start using a thickness closer to the industry standard of 50 um to obtain a reliable stack, and then go down in thickness to optimise the performance.

   ### Automated cutting
   In order to cut each membrane precisely and reliably, an *Ender 3* 3D printer was converted to a CNC drag knife using a "plotter blade".
 During this process, the membrane was left on its protective plastic film.